dbmdz/solr-ocrhighlighting/docs/getting_started.md

         "snippets": [
           {
             "page": "page_44",
-            "text": "Easy to have, impregnable to hold, An Island to be rul'd, and I to rule ![Enter a Gladiator, shouting towards <em>Pirates</em>' quarter.]GLAD.
-Ho, there ! what ho ! the troops are on the move, My Chief! my Chief! the <em>Pirates</em> steal away !", "score": 881062.75,
+            "text": "Easy to have, impregnable to hold, An Island to be rul'd, and " "I to rule ![Enter a Gladiator, shouting towards <em>Pirates</em>' " "quarter.]GLAD.
+Ho, there ! what ho ! the troops are on the move, " "My Chief! my Chief! the <em>Pirates</em> steal away !", "score": 881062.75,
             "region": {
               "ulx": 194,